Duet3D/wiki-content/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor.md

 * Magnetic assembly changed from a ring magnet to a rod magnet.
 * Enclosure modified slightly to accommodate new magnetic assembly.
+* PCB silkscreen changed from 1.7b to 3.0 but PCB otherwise unchanged.

 ## PCB Revision 1.7b